konstantinkrumin/dj-events-backend-strapi/README.md

     npm run dev
 ```

 P.S.
-You will need to install the dependencies if you haven't previously done it:
+You will need to install the dependencies in both repos if you haven't previously done it:

 ```bash
     npm install